Using FTP via Command Line (CMD) on Windows 11

 Deleting a file:

-To delete a file from the server, use the delete command followed by the filename.
+To remove a file, use the delete command with the file name.

 ftp> delete <file-name>